26 Anti-Aging Secrets That Could Add Years to Your Life

 Take a coffee break

-Drinking coffee or tea daily is associated with a lower risk of developing cancer, type 2 diabetes, dementia, and Parkinson’s disease.
-“Decaf has half of the effect, so caffeinated is better, especially if you are a fast caffeine metabolizer and don’t get headaches, gastric distress, or heart palpitations from caffeine,” Dr. Roizen says.
+Drinking coffee or tea daily is a top anti-aging secret that you might already be doing!
+This habit is associated with a lower risk of developing cancer, type 2 diabetes, dementia and Parkinson’s disease.
+“Decaf has half of the effect, so caffeinated is better, especially if you are a fast caffeine metabolizer and don’t get headaches, gastric distress or heart palpitations from caffeine,” Dr. Roizen says.
 “The more you drink without side effects, the greater the benefits.”

 Jumping 40 times a day on a hard surface will strengthen your bones and spinal discs and decrease your risk of breaking a bone, Dr. Roizen says.
-Here are other ways to slash your risk of developing the brittle bone disease osteoporosis as you age.
+According to the CDC, more than 32,000 deaths due to falling occur among adults older than 65 each year, which means strong bones are an important anti-aging key to keep you healthy.

 Be first in line for your shots